monbrey/kauribot/docs/commands/administration.md

 ## Logs

-The logs command gets or sets the logging output destination channel
+The Logs command gets or sets the destination channel for logging output

 **Default Permissions**